shopware5/devdocs/source/developers-guide/plugin-system/index.md

 Plugin SwagSloganOfTheDay has been activated successfully.
 ```

-At this point the plugin has no funcionallity at all.
+At this point the plugin has no functionality at all.

 ## Pluginbootstrap as Event Subscriber